SARA HAWKINS ATTORNEY AT LAW, LLC PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 Access to Specific Information and Data Portability Rights

-You have the right to request that Sara F. Hawkins Attorney at Law, PC disclose certain information to you about our collection and use of your Personal Information over the past 12 months.
+You have the right to request that Sara Hawkins Attorney at Law, LLC disclose certain information to you about our collection and use of your Personal Information over the past 12 months.
 Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion Rights), we will disclose to you:

 - The categories of Personal Information we collected about you.